decentralized-identity/ion/install-guide.md

 </tr>
 </table>

-Start Bitcoin Core and let it sync with Testnet:
+Start Bitcoin Core and let it sync:

 ```
 ./bin/bitcoind --config bitcoin.conf
 ```

-> You can add `--daemon` to run bitcoind as a daemon process.
+> NOTE: You can add `--daemon` to run bitcoind as a daemon process.

 #### On Windows: